feugy/cg-runner/readme.md

   - `-f, --folder <folder>` specify challenges folder (default to 'challenges')
   - `-w, --watch` does not quit and run again when challenge file changes

+If you want to skip some fixtures, give your `.in` file another extension.
+If you want to test against only one fixture, use the `.in.only` extension.

 ## Limitations